 To help California motorcycle riders understand the cost of insurance statewide, we calculated the citywide averages for 40 of the largest cities in California to help understand how rates compare statewide.

 % difference from average

 The best-reviewed California motorcycle insurers

 When selecting a motorcycle insurance company, price is important, but so is the quality of service.
-When we evaluate an insurance company, two key ways we measure its level of service are the complaint index issued by the National Association of Insurance Commissioners (NAIC), and the company's A.M Best financial stability rating (FSR).
+When we evaluate an insurance company, two key ways we measure its level of service are the complaint index issued by the National Association of Insurance Commissioners (NAIC) and AM Best’s financial stability rating (FSR).

-Note that the NAIC combines automobile and motorcycle insurance into a single industry category; as such, these complaint indices are based on each company's combined premium dollars for motorcycles and cars.
+Note that the NAIC combines automobile and motorcycle insurance into a single industry category; as such, these complaint indexes are based on each company's combined premium dollars for motorcycles and cars.